Some symptoms of dementia can mirror symptoms of other, treatable conditions, so it’s important to get a diagnosis for your symptoms.

 - Emphasis can be put on treatment, reducing symptoms and care, rather than searching for a diagnosis

-- Gives the person and their family time to plan or create advance directives
+- Gives the person, their family, and loved ones time to plan or create advance directives

 - Allows time for the person to assemble a care team that can help with medical, legal, financial and safety concerns